 We brought in the family and they paid their last respects.
 It was interesting to see the immediate grief and shortly after the relief of knowing that the loved one was no longer suffering.
 The family had known for some time what the outcome was going to be.
 The healing started in an hour or two.

-About a year later I was no longer working for the Cleveland Clinic.
+About a year later I was no longer working at the Cleveland Clinic.
 In the news came a shocking headline about a lawsuit for some medical facility stopping the life-sustaining procedures.
 I identified totally with the situation, as I had been there several times.
 I have total confidence that the medical team was operating in the best interests of the patient and family.

 One family member just wasn’t able to accept the decision and filed a suit.
 Over the next few years, this issue was in the news often.
 Laws were passed, procedures for halting life were codified and everything became far more complicated than was necessary.